 Afirma is a comprehensive solution that consists of cytopathology and the GEC.
-According to a clinical validity study published in The New England Journal of Medicine in 2012, the GEC reduces the number of unnecessary diagnostic surgeries by analyzing the genomic signature of FNA samples judged to be indeterminate by cytopathology and reclassifies 52% of those nodules to a benign diagnosis.
+According to a clinical validity study published in The New England Journal of Medicine in 2012, the GEC reduces the number of unnecessary diagnostic surgeries by analyzing the genomic signature of FNA samples judged to be indeterminate by cytopathology and reclassifies about 50% of those nodules to a benign diagnosis.
 The study authors concluded that the GEC could be useful to physicians in making important patient care decisions, such as recommending watchful waiting in lieu of diagnostic surgery for patients who receive a GEC benign result following indeterminate cytopathology findings.
 A subsequent clinical utility study published in Thyroid in 2012 covered 368 patients from 51 different endocrinologists.
 Each of these patients had both a cytopathology indeterminate result and a GEC-benign result.
-This study found that physicians recommended surgery in only 7.6% of these cases, compared with a historical surgery rate of 74% for patients with indeterminate cytopathology results alone, representing a 90% reduction in surgeries for the 52% of patients receiving a GEC benign result.
-In other words, 90% of the 52% of patients receiving a GEC benign result make the decision to avoid a surgery.
+This study found that physicians recommended surgery in only 7.6% of these cases, compared with a historical surgery rate of 74% for patients with indeterminate cytopathology results alone, representing a 90% reduction in surgeries for this group of patients.
 We believe the GEC is currently the only diagnostic test that meets the criteria of the National Comprehensive Cancer Network, or NCCN, for safely monitoring patients with indeterminate cytopathology results in lieu of surgery.